flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 The ECAM will display which measures should be taken to subsidize the lost systems.

-## Considerations for Flying under Alternate Law
-- The sidestick translates all inputs directly, unlike in Normal Law where sidestick inputs are translated to "Load Demand".
+// - The sidestick translates all inputs directly, unlike in Normal Law where sidestick inputs are translated to "Load Demand".
 This means the sidestick is very direct, take care while maneuvering.
-//Change this, sensitive is bad wording
-- When deploying the landing gear, the aircraft reverts to Direct Law.
-This means all protections along with load factor limitation and Auto Trim are lost, maneuvering with extreme care is necessary.

 ## Abnormal Alternate Law
 //Always? or just under Altn Law in the first place